 Build a mouse-sized, cheap, unobtrusive predator guard.
 Using scissors, cut a 7" diameter circle from a piece of plastic (like a salad bar container lid), and cut a hole in the center (3/4" for metal conduit).
 Then cut a straight line from outside edge to center hole.
 Duct tape the disk to the pole below the box, pulling the two cut edges together some to form a cone with the wide end down.
 Staple the seam.

-Before removing a used mouse nest, use a spray bottle to thoroughly soak the nest and box (to control dust) with a 10% bleach solution (water if no bleach is available).
+Before removing a used mouse nest (and AFTER evicting any mice), use a spray bottle to thoroughly soak the nest and box (to control dust) with a 10% bleach solution (water if no bleach is available).

 After 15-20 minutes, while standing upwind/wearing a dust mask, use gloves and a spatula (or a plastic bag inverted over your hand) to remove the nest.
 Then sweep and scrape out the box.